 Fairwork focuses on companies that use digital platforms to distribute piecemeal work to workers who need access to their app or website to undertake it.
 We score companies against the following five principles.

-Fair Pay: Workers, irrespective of their employment classification, should earn a decent income in their home jurisdiction even after taking account of work-related costs.
+Fair Pay: Workers, irrespective of their employment classification, should earn a living wage in their home jurisdiction after taking account of work-related costs.

 Fair Conditions: Platforms should have policies in place to protect workers from foundational risks arising from the processes of work and should take proactive measures to protect and promote the health and safety of workers.